MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/multi-subnet.md

 ### Requirements to support micropools

-To use micropools, the requirement to reserve 4 IPs per block is removed.
+To use micropools, the requirement to reserve four IPs per block is removed.
 In the micropool use case, very small pools and very small blocks are used, so four IPs per block wastes most of the IPs.
-You can require a small number of reserved IPs per host or per pool.
+You can require a small number of reserved IPs either per host or per pool.
 A best practice is to have all _layer 2_ support restrictions lifted (for example, there should be no support for broadcast and no reserved IPs).

 ## Create a subnet and an IP subnet using PowerShell

 Before continuing, make sure you have the HNS.V2.psm1 module installed from the [HNS PowerShell gallery](https://www.powershellgallery.com/packages/HNS/0.2.4).

-To create a subnet and an IP subnet, use the following steps.
+The following steps explain how to create a subnet and an IP subnet using examples.

 1. To create am _l2bridge_ network with one 192.168.0.0/16 subnet that contains a 192.168.1.0/24 IP subnet and a 192.168.2.0/24 IP subnet, run the following command: